Tag: Dating

 Like everything else, online dating is for some and not for others.
 If you are truly committed to finding guys to date and you have the energy to be proactive on a dating site, give it a try!
 You never know, you just might find what you’re looking for.
 As for me, for now I am going to stick with trying to meet people by being out and about.
 If I don’t have any luck, I just may reconsider online dating.

-Stay tuned for a final dating challenge update of 2012! icon wink Dating Challenge Update: Online Dating
+Stay tuned for a final dating challenge update of 2012!

 *names have been changed

-PinExt Dating Challenge Update: Online Dating
+pixel Dating Challenge Update: Online Dating

 share save 256 24 Dating Challenge Update: Online Dating